 You could always make your intended beneficiary a joint owner of the account while you're alive.
 That would keep the account assets out of probate.
 But that comes with its own burdens: a joint owner of the account has equal access to the funds in it, even if those funds were provided by the other joint owner.
 Joint accounts are fine in some situations, but problematic in others.

 There's got to be another way—and there is.
 It's called a transfer on death (TOD) account, and it bypasses both probate and the issue of an intended beneficiary dipping into funds earlier than you'd prefer.

 Transfer on death accounts, sometimes also called payable on death… Read More

 One of the simplest ways to keep an asset out of probate is to title it in such a way that it is not subject to the probate process.
 In most cases, your access to or use of the asset won't change—only the way the asset is transferred after your death.

 It's important to be aware of how using title to an asset can keep it out of Ohio probate, and the benefits and risks of transferring assets in this way.

 In some cases, changing the way an asset is titled can be accomplished with minimal assistance.
 One example of this involves bank accounts.
 If you have $100,000 in a bank account in your name, and you want it to pass to your adult son after your death, you can go down to the bank and convert the account into a joint account, titled in both your names.
 When you die, your son will become sole owner of the account so long as survivorship rights are specified in the document creating the joint ownership.
 Brokerage accounts, like bank accounts, can be jointly titled.

 Just remember, if your son becomes incapacitated or dies first, probate will likely be necessary.
-Also, even if you die first, probate wil… Read More
+Also, even if you die first, probate will no… Read More